Save up to 25%… Shop Our Birthday Sale Now!

 In a video where a local TV news organization toured a major producer of myceliated grain, you can see very clearly the exact process of how myceliated grain is produced.

-It is an excellent video to get a full understanding of the myceliated grain process.
+It is an excellent video to get a full understanding of the mushroom life cycle and how myceliated grains are processed.

-When watching the video, count the number of times you hear the word mushroom and the number of times you actually see any mushrooms.
+When watching the video, count the number of times you hear the word mushroom and the number of times you actually see any mushrooms (fruiting bodies).

 The Trouble with Myceliated Grain

-For one, much of what you're paying for is grain.
+For one, much of what you're paying for is grain or just mycelial biomass.

 In fact, a patent filed by Paul Stamets (see example 9) estimated that myceliated grain contains 60-70% grain.

-More grain equates to less mycelium which equates to less active compounds.
-This was confirmed in the Nammex White Paper (1) and the McCleary & Draga research (2).
+More grain equates to less mycelium, which equates to less active compounds.
+This was confirmed in the Nammex White Paper [1] and the McCleary & Draga research [2].
 The active compounds, like beta-glucans, are where most of the benefits are derived.

 If you are someone who is trying to avoid grains (allergies, paleo, keto, etc.), you may be inadvertently consuming grains without knowing it.